pinpetfun/pinpet-sdk/README.md

 ## Important Notes

+1. **SDK Initialization**: Starting from the new version, the SDK constructor no longer requires the `wallet` parameter.
+The `payer` parameter needs to be provided in each method during transactions.

-1. **Numerical precision**: All amount-related parameters need to use `anchor.BN` type.
+2. **Numerical Precision**: All amount-related parameters need to use `anchor.BN` type.
 Note that SOL precision is 10^9, token precision is usually 10^6 or 10^9.

-2. **Transaction signing**: The `transaction` object returned by SDK needs to be signed and sent by the user.
+3. **Transaction Signing**: The `transaction` object returned by SDK needs to be signed and sent by users themselves.
 SDK does not automatically execute transactions.
+Supports various wallet adapters.

+4. **Data Source Selection**: Global data source can be configured through `defaultDataSource`, or temporarily specified through `dataSource` parameter in specific methods.

-3. **Order queries**: Before executing close operations, you need to first get order data through `sdk.fast.orders()` and process it with utility methods.
+5. **Order Queries**: Before executing close operations, order data needs to be obtained first through `sdk.data.orders()` or corresponding modules, and processed using utility methods.

-4. **Network configuration**: Different network environments require corresponding configuration parameters.
+6. **Network Configuration**: Different network environments require corresponding configuration parameters.
 It's recommended to use `getDefaultOptions()` to get them.

-5. **Error handling**: All async methods may throw exceptions.
+7. **Error Handling**: All async methods may throw exceptions.
 It's recommended to use try-catch for error handling.

+8. **Debug Features**: Debug logging can be enabled through `debug_log_path` configuration for easier problem tracking during development.

+---

+## License

+MIT

+## Contributing

+Please refer to the contributing guidelines in the repository.

+## Support

+For issues and questions, please visit the [GitHub repository](https://github.com/your-repo/spin-sdk).